 A not uncommon restricted-range species.

-The scientific name is also spelled bayleii.
+The scientific name was also spelled baylei.

 Moist lowland forests.
 Favours stands of largest trees.

 No information about diet, feeds probably omnivorous.

 Usually seen in small groups of up to 20 birds, often in bird waves with Andaman Drongos.